HUST-NingKang-Lab/mHolmes/README.md

 ## 📦 Installation

 We recommend using **Conda** to manage the environment, similar to other bioinformatics tools.
+Installation takes approximately 10-20 minutes

 ```bash
 # 1. Clone the repository